The-Star-Citizen-Wikis/SharedModules/VehicleHardpoint/README.md

 - [Module:Translate](https://github.com/The-Star-Citizen-Wikis/SharedModules/tree/master/Translate)

 ## Installation
 1. Create `Module:VehicleHardpoint/data.json` with the content found in `data.json` on your wiki
+2. Create `Module:VehicleHardpoint/config.json` with the content found in `config.json` on your wiki
-2. Create `Module:VehicleHardpoint/styles.css` with the content found in `styles.css` on your wiki
+3. Create `Module:VehicleHardpoint/styles.css` with the content found in `styles.css` on your wiki
-3. Create `Module:VehicleHardpoint/i18n.json` with the content found in `i18n.json` on your wiki
+4. Create `Module:VehicleHardpoint/i18n.json` with the content found in `i18n.json` on your wiki
-4. Create `Module:VehicleHardpoint`
+5. Create `Module:VehicleHardpoint`
-5. Upload all icons from the `SharedIcons` repository
+6. Upload all icons from the `SharedIcons` repository

 ## Configuration
-All configuration of this module is handled in `data.json`.
+All configuration of this module is handled in `config.json`.

 ### `smw_multilingual_text`
 If this flag is set to true, a language suffix is added to the data that is saved to SMW.

 ### `module_lang`
-Manually select the language from the `.tab` page.
+Manually select the language from the `i18n.json` page.
 Also overrides the language suffix that is added to SMW (if active).
 If left empty, the language is guessed based on the content language.

 ### `icon_prefix`
 This prefix is used to generate the icon filenames.
-The default is `Hardpoints icon` which generates filenames like:
+The default is `sc-icon-` which generates filenames like:
-`Hardpoints icon ICON.svg`
+`sc-icon-ICON.svg`

 ### `icon_name_lowercase`
 Set this to false to not lowercase the icon names in the generated file links.